CMASCenter/pcluster-cmaq/README.md

 compute*     up   infinite     16  idle~ compute-dy-c54xlarge-[1-16]

-### I don't see an ip address, only a name for the compute cluster, and I can't connect to it.
+### I don't see an ip address, only a name for the compute cluster, and I can't connect to it from here, but it is possible to login to the Amazon AWS Console website and see the private IP address and then login using ssh

 ```
 ssh compute-dy-c54xlarge-1